Skip to content ↓

 Writing

 Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
-In Years 2 to 6 Spelling Shed is used to support the teaching of spelling.
-When marking work, we do not correct all spelling errors, as this can demoralise children and inhibit pupil’s experimentation with more adventurous vocabulary.
-Instead we focus on high frequency words, topic words and those studied in spelling lessons.
+In Year 1, spelling is taught through daily phonics lessons to establish strong foundations.
+From Year 2 onwards, pupils follow the Spelling Shed programme, which builds upon their existing phonic knowledge and develops understanding of spelling patterns and rules.
+Spelling Shed is an engaging, interactive scheme that combines online games, activities, and resources to help children learn and apply spelling rules, including common patterns and exceptions.
+Each week, pupils have a dedicated spelling lesson to introduce the new spelling pattern, followed by opportunities to practise and apply this pattern throughout the week.
+Spelling Shed can also be accessed at home, supporting regular practice and reinforcement.
+When marking work, we do not correct all spelling errors, as this can demoralise children and inhibit their experimentation with more adventurous vocabulary.
+Instead, we focus on high-frequency words, topic words, and those studied in spelling lessons.

 Grammar and Punctuation